 The two best performances definitely come from Preston, as well as Dan O’Herlihy as the lizardly navigator Grig.
 Completely unrecognizable under heavy makeup, O’Herlihy lends a dignified, yet slightly zany air to the scaly-skinned spaceship pilot.
 A character actor with a long resume, he somehow manages to deliver a complete performance with his face fully obscured except for his eyes.
 Preston is wonderfully charming as the roguish Centauri, and later Preston would confirm that he based the character on “Professor” Harold Hill, the role he famously played in The Music Man, first in the smash Broadway play in 1957, and then reprising the role in the 1962 movie version.
 The role is so iconic, and Preston hewing so close to it here, that you almost expect him to break out in song any minute: “You got trouble right here in Trailer City/ With a capital T/ And that rhymes with P/ And that stands for PONG!”.
 Matthew Broderick, a name we shall see again soon, takes on the Harold Hill role in a Disney TV-movie version in 2003, produced as a 3-hour episode of The Wonderful World of Disney.
 Along to provide some eye-candy is perennial 80’s sweetheart Catherine Mary Stewart, who plays her part as Alex’s girlfriend Maggie with typical big-haired aplomb.
 Stewart has another potential SF cult film out this year with Night of the Comet.
 The weakest link in the film, that perhaps fatally undermines the entire endeavor, is bad guy Xur, leading the Ko-Dan Armada against the Star League.
 Actor Norman Snow makes a go of it but comes off more like a petulant child than a dangerous threat to the entire universe.
 It kind of cuts the legs out from your attempts to personify evil, when your second in command rolls its eyes every time you enter the scene.

 Production of the film begins in 1982.
 The photo-real CGI in the film is produced by Digital Productions, founded by John Whitney, Jr. and Gary Demos, after departing from effects house Triple-I soon before production starts on Tron.
-Their CGI work can also be seen creating the turbulent atmosphere of Jupiter in Peter Hyams’ 2010, a 1984 sequel to Stanley Kubrick’s monumental 2001: A Space Odyssey.
+Their CGI work can also be seen creating the turbulent atmosphere of Jupiter in Peter Hyams’ 2010: The Year We Make Contact, a 1984 sequel to Stanley Kubrick’s monumental 2001: A Space Odyssey.
 Digital Productions also created the multiplying monoliths that eventually devour Jupiter in 2010.

 While every piece of outer space hardware in the movie is CGI, the most important piece of ordinance is the Gunstar, the ship that Alex and Grig use to take on the Armada.
 The Gunstar is comprised of 750,000 polygons and takes a 30 member team almost three months to encode into the computer.
 The X-MP is, at the time, the world’s fastest computer, with two paralleled central processing units running at 105 MHz.
 It also supports 16 MB of main memory.
 It also certainly looks like one of the most comfortable computers ever made.
 A top of the line X-MP runs around 15 million dollars and comes with its own team of “cray-ons”, an on-site maintenance crew from Cray that keeps the beast running and costs $25,000 a month in maintenance fees.
 Crays are known for their dramatic, futuristic appearance, and an X-MP can actually be briefly seen in Tron, zipping by in the foreground in the scene where Flynn and Lori are sneaking their way to her workstation after breaking into the Encom labs.
 In order to produce the highest resolution images possible, the CGI surfaces are limited to phong shading only, without texture mapping.
 Named after developer Bui Tuong Phong, this shading technique allows shiny reflective surfaces that are limited to being smooth and without texture.
 The computer-generated graphics are then recorded onto film by digital film printers, developed by Demos while at Triple-I and leased by Digital Productions for Starfighter.
 In all, the CGI effects work comes with a price tag for the production in excess of $2 million.